A UK 2:1 honours degree, or its international equivalent, in graphic design or a relevant subject.

 - demonstrate your original and professionally produced works

-- include high-quality photographs of completed work across appropriate and varied platform
+- include high-quality photographs of completed work across appropriate and varied platforms

 Months of entry